 About Help BEAT Diabetes

 Diabetes is a common life-long health condition.
-There are 3.5 million people diagnosed with diabetes in the UK and an estimated 500,000+ people who have the condition, but don’t know it.
-Find out more about the condition, including how to manage it, on the Diabetes UK website.
+There are more than 3.8 million people diagnosed with diabetes in the UK and an estimated 500,000+ people who have the condition but don’t know it.
+Find out more about the condition, including how to manage it, at Diabetes UK.

 Diabetes is one of the most important medical problems of our time.
 If you’re interested in finding out how you can take part in diabetes research studies, join Help BEAT Diabetes.